Skip to content

 7. Your security team mandates that database passwords be rotated every 30 days.
 You write a script that updates the password in RDS, then updates the Kubernetes Secret, and finally triggers a rolling restart of the application Deployments.
 During the next rotation, the application experiences 45 seconds of downtime where database authentication fails.
 How would implementing a dual-user rotation strategy eliminate this downtime window?

 The downtime occurs because there is an unavoidable race condition: old pods still running during the rolling restart have the old password, but the database only accepts the new password.
 The dual-user rotation strategy eliminates this by maintaining two active database users.
 When rotation occurs, you change the password of the standby user, update Kubernetes to use the standby user, and trigger the rolling restart.
-Because the original user’s password was never changed, the old pods continue to function perfectly while the new pods seamlessly connect using the newly rotated credentials.
+Because the original user’s password remains unchanged during the rollout, the old pods continue to function while the new pods connect using the newly rotated credentials.

 Hands-On Exercise: Connect Kind Cluster to Local PostgreSQL